vodopis/microservices/README.md

     curl localhost:8080/stores/search -v -X POST -H 'Authorization: Bearer TOKEN' -H 'Content-Type: application/json' -d '{"description":"Description 4"}'
     ```

-3. Interact with products microservice - endpoints are the same as above starting with /products prefix.
+3. Interact with Products microservice - endpoints are the same as above starting with /products prefix.
 There are 3 product objects in memory with ids 100, 101, 102.
-Note that LIST and GET request will make a request to stores service through the gateway - observe log messages in tab 3.
+Note that LIST and GET request will make a request to stores service - observe log messages in tab 3.